blagojce95/ml_project2/README.md

 # Project 2 : Twitter Sentiment Classification

 This project was created as part of the Machine Learning course [ **CS-433** ] at EPFL.
-ABSTRACT HERE
+We developed a tweet sentiment classification pipeline including preprocessing steps, sequential representation of tweets, and some state-of-the-art neural architectures for tweet classification.
+The best and final model was obtained with the LSTM architecture.

 ## Getting Started